 The prize may be awarded either to an individual Swedish or foreign researcher, or to a joint research group of no more than three persons.
 The Gregori Aminoff Prize was awarded for the first time in 1979.

-The Royal Swedish Academy of Sciences has dedicated the award the Gregori Aminoff Prize in Crystallography 2014 to: Yigong Shi Tsinghua University, Beijing, China ”for his groundbreaking crystallographic studies of proteins and protein complexes that regulate programmed cell death”.
+The Royal Swedish Academy of Sciences has decided to award the Gregori Aminoff Prize in Crystallography 2014 to: Yigong Shi Tsinghua University, Beijing, China ”for his groundbreaking crystallographic studies of proteins and protein complexes that regulate programmed cell death”.

 Nominating and awarding